-Our top recommendations for the best summer duvet and summer bedding:
+Our top recommendations for the best summer bedding:

-- A 2.5 tog to 4.5 tog duvet is the ideal tog rating for a summer duvet.
-The lower the tog rating, the less insulating the duvet, so aim for a tog rating of at least 7.5 tog or lower.
+- Which tog?
+A 2.5 tog to 4.5 tog duvet is the ideal duvet tog rating for a summer duvet.
+The lower the tog rating, the less insulation the duvet provides so it will be cooler to sleep under.

-- Natural materials, like cotton, linen, down, feather and wool, are much more breathable and sweat wicking than synthetic bedding.
+- Which materials?
+Natural materials, like cotton, linen, down, feather and wool, are much more breathable and sweat wicking than synthetic bedding.

-- A high percentage down duvet provides 3-4 times more air circulation than a synthetic duvet.
+- Why down?
+A high percentage down duvet provides 3-4 times more air circulation than a synthetic duvet.

 - What tog is a summer duvet?